NvedN/NvedN/README.md

 💻I'm experienced back-end developer

-⚒️I have been working for LMP-project group for 2 years as full stack developer
+⚒️I have been working for LMP-project group for 3 years as full stack developer

-🧑‍💻I can code on Java